Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 10
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Platypus2-13B (using oobabooga/text-generation-webui) : 7.5
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 9
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design